 If you need a new water supply connection, you have a choice about who provides it:

-- Accredited self-lay provider (often called a self-lay organisation, SLO) – if you choose an accredited SLO to provide your new connection then you will have to agree terms and conditions with the SLO; or
+- Accredited self-lay provider (SLP) – if you choose an accredited SLP to provide your new connection then you will have to agree terms and conditions with the SLP; or

 - New appointee – you may already be served by a new appointee.
 If this is the case, then the new appointee is your local monopoly water company.
 If you are not already served by a new appointee, but wish to choose a new appointee to provide your new connection, then that new appointee would have to provide the new connection via the NAV process.